 - Andrew Plotkin: Rule-Based Programming in Interactive Fiction Introduction to rule-based systems in games.

-- Julian Mensch: Incursion: Return of the Forsaken – A Case Study in Roguelike Game Development Tech paper describing an event-based system.
+- Julian Mensch: Incursion: Return of the Forsaken – A Case Study in Roguelike Game Development (archived version) Tech paper describing an event-based system.